voxel51/voxelgpt/README.md

 ## Getting started

-`pip install openai langchain chromadb`
+`pip install openai langchain chromadb tiktoken`

 Then create an OpenAI account and generate an API key